 4. Supply Chain Attacks Are Exploiting Your Most Vulnerable Connections

 An organisation’s cybersecurity posture is only as robust as the most vulnerable point within its supply chain.
-Businesses all over the world have been forced to learn this expensive lesson.
+Cyber incidents have forced businesses worldwide to learn this expensive lesson.
 Supply chain attacks often bypass strong internal defences by exploiting security flaws in external partners, software providers, and third-party vendors to penetrate larger, more valuable networks.

 More than half of large enterprises now identify supply chain vulnerabilities as the single most significant impediment to achieving genuine cyber resilience.
 A single compromised third-party relationship can expose an entire interconnected ecosystem of organisations to data exfiltration, operational paralysis, and irreversible reputational damage, making the risks far from theoretical.